 An analysis of fashion advertising, promotion, publicity, special events, and visual merchandising.
 The student will gain a better understanding of how promotion is used to attract the customer in the retail environment.
-Topics include: fashion show production, event development, advertising in a digital world and visual techniques.
+Topics include: promotion strategies and activations, digital media, event development, advertising and visual techniques.

 The course explores the field of styling and will focus on cultivating the skills needed to succeed in this profession.
 The student will develop an understanding of wardrobing, research techniques, and how to build a portfolio.

-The course examines the history of the fashion media and its impact of the fashion industry.
-The course will explore the interrelationship between fashion journalist, public relations specialists, photographers, and designers.
-Topics include effective interviewing, writing and editing articles, photo shoot organization and management, and the newest form of fashion journalism the internet and blogs.
-Lecture.
+The course examines the history of the fashion media and its impact on the fashion industry and offers students the opportunity to write for the fashion media.
+The course will explore the interrelationship between fashion journalists, public relations specialists, photographers, and designers.
+Topics include effective interviewing, writing and editing articles, photo shoot organization, and the newest form of fashion journalism on through social media and blogs.